 To find out more about what community and primary care nursing involves, visit the Queen's Nursing Institute website.

 No, we pay for an initial set of uniforms.
 However, if you require extra items you will need to pay for these yourself.

 A character suitability declaration and enhanced DBS (Disclosure and Barring Service) check is a requirement for all people who will be working with vulnerable adults, including nurses.
 Nursing students must pay for and complete the DBS check before starting the course.

 An Occupational Health check is also required for all nursing students.
 The costs of this will be covered by the University.

 While you cannot choose where your placement will be, we will try to take into account factors such as journey times and other preferences where possible.
 We have partnerships with a wide range of hospitals and clinics across London, including Queen Mary, just across the road from the University, Croydon Health Services NHS Trust, and the Royal Star and Garter Homes.
-You can see a full list of current partnerships on the BA Adult Nursing course page.
+You can see a full list of current partnerships on the BSc Adult Nursing course page.

 No, you can start your training and become a nurse at any age.

 As a result, some students may be eligible for as much as £8,000 a year.
-Further details will be published by the government in early 2020.

 We also offer a range of scholarships and bursaries available to all our students, including nurses.
 For more information, see our Finance pages.